corazza/stochastic-reward-machines/README.md

 ## Results processing

-We have a tool for parsing experiment results and producing png, pgf, or tex files. `cd` into `src/` directory and run:
+We provide a Python script for parsing and displaying experiment results. `cd` into `./src/` directory and run:

 To reproduce figures like the ones from the paper, run: